Data Management Glossary

 Archiving, in the context of technology and unstructured data management (also see Data Archiving), is the process of storing and preserving data in a systematic and organized manner for long-term retention.
 It involves moving data from active or primary storage locations to secondary storage systems or media, with the goal of freeing up primary storage space while ensuring data is securely preserved for future reference.
 Additionally, rising data storage costs, unstructured data growth, data sprawl, data center consolidation, cloud migration and new approaches to data tiering are all drivers of modern data archiving strategies.

 When data is archived, it is typically less frequently accessed or modified compared to active data.
-Archiving allows organizations to manage data growth, improve system performance, and maintain compliance with data retention policies and legal requirements.
+Archiving and process of archival data allows organizations to manage data growth, improve system performance, and maintain compliance with data retention policies and legal requirements.

 The primary purpose of archiving is to retain data that is no longer actively used but may still hold value for reference, regulatory compliance, legal reasons, or historical purposes.
 Archiving helps organizations maintain data integrity and accessibility while optimizing primary storage performance and resources.